We noticed the first one buzz past us somewhere on the A259.

 We crawl out of Hastings, leaving the pretty old part – with its black fishermens’ huts and resting, beached, barnacled old boats – back past the bikers into the nondescript, neglected-looking new town.

-The Londoner finds the high streets of Sussex pretty much the same as he left behind, really.
+The Londoner finds the high streets of Sussex pretty much the same as the ones he left behind, really.
 I feel Passepartout is disappointed and tell her to expect more divergence and more British peculiarities ahead on our tour.
 And really hope it to be true.

 I point to the castle – put up by a conquering Frenchman in 1066, knocked about later by an English king so it wouldn’t fall into the hands of a different gladiatorial Frenchman, bombed later still by the Germans – and tell her of all the meaningful episodes in Britain that happened in a year ending ’66: Battles, Great Fires, World Cup wins.